abayo-luc/abayo-luc/README.md

 > I'm Jean Luc Abayo (from 🇷🇼 Kigali) , software developer Ninja.

-I am a Fullstack Developer with more than five years of professional experience developing a wide range of tools and products.
+I am a Software Artist, with more than five years of professional experience developing a wide range of tools and products.
 I have strong experience in JavaScript (TypeScript, React, React-Native), Ruby on Rails, QA, and DevOps automation.

 In summary, I am interested in new ideas and new ways of thinking, and I am here to be useful, contributing to things that bring real meaningful changes, and have fun on the way.
 <br/>